VROOM-Project/vroom/docs/API.md

 | [`vehicles`](#vehicles) |  array of `vehicle` objects describing the available vehicles |
 | [[`matrix`](#matrix)] | optional two-dimensional array describing a custom matrix |

-**Warning**: only problems with one vehicle are supported in v1.1.0 so at the moment, `vehicles` should have length 1.

 ## Jobs

 A `job` object has the following properties: